warcrimesdocument/warcrimesdocument.github.io/index.markdown

 They are torturing and damaging me in many different ways and they are constantly doing things to my body and my outward appearance.
 They make me feel sick, feverish and cold everyday and they regularly try to anger and irritate me throughout the day.

-They want to ruin all my social relations and are doing lots of different things in order to humiliate me and make me seem mentally ill when I'm interacting with or being near other people.
+They want to ruin all my social relations and they are doing lots of different things in order to humiliate me and make me seem mentally ill when I'm interacting with or being near other people.
-They produce changes to my appearance comparable to allergic reactions (larger swollen red nose and other facial differences).
+They produce changes to my appearance comparable to allergic reactions (larger swollen red nose, strange lips and other facial differences).
-They are able to manually produce secrete from the glands in my nose, my mouth and my eyes and they do this when they want to humiliate me and damage my relations with other people.
+They are able to manually produce secrete from the glands in my nose, my mouth and my eyes and they do this when they want to humiliate me, damage my relations with other people and frustrate me.
+I make sure to wash myself and all parts of my face every day and shortly after they produce mucus in my tear ducts, dried scaly skin around my face, mouth and lips, dried mucus around my nostrils and other things, all which I have to repeatedly clean throughout the day.
+They have also caused permanent damage to my appearance, where you can see visible blood vessel inside my nostrils that weren't there before.
+They frequently produce lots of pimples on my face and inside my nostrils.
+Nothing of this occurred in the past.

 Every day they cause an excessive production snot, an excessive runny nose and they cause the mucus to rapidly drip out of my nose to areas around my nostrils, the tip of my nose and to my mouth.